Bitcoin: blockchain technology, decentralized security and its impact on the global financial market

 History and origin of Bitcoin

-Since its launch, Bitcoin has been a revolutionary innovation in the financial world, marking the beginning of a new era in digital transfers and in the way we understand money.
+Since its launch, Bitcoin has been a revolutionary innovation in the financial world, ushering in a new era in digital transfers and the way we understand money.

 The project sought to offer an alternative to traditional money, eliminating dependence on banks or governments to control the issuance and movement of currency, thus gaining global acceptance.